sabinavam1/OIM3640project/README.md

      - Slow infiltration via internships
      - Mind control through baked goods

-Although the majority of the questions will consist in selecting option a, b, c, and d, there will be questions where users will have to click on images instead.
+Although the majority of the questions will consist in selecting option a, b, c, and d.

 After the ten questions, users will get a notification saying "You're ideal career will be... (insert career name)!"

+## Implementation Information

+## Results

+This quiz's color scheme was orange, red, and gree, since we wanted to stick with earthy tones that reflected a "pirate's" world.
+The index page is a

 ## Project Evolution/Narrative